-Appraisal Courts and `Full Compensation'
+12.4.1 Appraisal Courts and ‘Full Compensation’

-According to a long tradition in Norway, the discretionary aspects of property valuation is regulated by a special procedure, which relies on so-called unwilling appraisers.
+According to a long tradition in Norway, the discretionary aspects of property valuation are regulated by a special procedure, which relies on so-called unwilling appraisers.
 These are members of the public who have no special connection to the case at hand or the parties involved in it.
 They can be chosen specifically for their expertise, or can be drawn from a pool of local residents that are assumed to know the local conditions.

 The appraisal procedure has a long history and the rules regulating it today are still found in the Appraisal Act 1917.
-Appraisal cases are organised similarly to civil disputes and are administered by the regular district courts.
+Appraisal cases are organized similarly to civil disputes and are administered by the regular district courts.
 However, in appraisal disputes, the district court sits as a so-called appraisal court, usually as a panel consisting of one professional judge and four lay appraisers.

 The panel decides the case jointly – by majority vote – both legal and technical aspects, usually on the basis of technical reports commissioned by the parties.
 These reports are presented during the main hearing and may be challenged by the parties in more or less the same way as the district court hears evidence in a regular civil dispute.